SleveDugnutt/Video_Player/README.md

 # Problems
 - video is playing fast
 - sound is so noisy\
-  ->This noise problem seems to be solved
+  ->This noise problem seems to be fixed